Mentors are role models that represent our young people and provide a support system that believes in their success and potential.

 Friends–Seattle hires mentors who share similar experiences with the youth we serve.
 Mentors are role models who represent our young people and provide a support system for each of them to achieve success and fulfill their potential.

-Stefan Hauser, professional mentor and Friend, started his career as a teacher and shifted to mentoring when he learned that it was a paid position.
-That was 10 years ago.
+Stefan Hauser, a professional mentor and Friend, started his career as a teacher and shifted to mentoring when he learned that it was a paid position.
+That was ten years ago.

 “I felt great about making the shift to having a more direct impact on the students that I was teaching,” Stefan said.
-“I was teaching students who were struggling in different aspects of their lives and I couldn't really get in.”
-Stefan said he wanted to connect with families and provide support that would change their lives.
-The problem, as Stefan saw it was that “the families didn't really see me as an ally.”
+“I was teaching students who were struggling in different aspects of their lives, and I couldn't really get in,” Stefan said he wanted to connect with families and provide the support that would change their lives.
+The problem, as Stefan saw, it was that “the families didn't really see me as an ally.”

 Friends of the Children builds trust by partnering with families enrolled in the program.
-We work alongside them to support their children reach their goals.
+We work alongside them to support their children in reaching their goals.
 Now Stefan has a more direct line to the families and could make an impact on his boys.
 “I feel like I am family to my youth and their families,” Stefan said.
-“It takes time to build those types of relationships and mentorship is not a one-way thing.
-Families are also involved 100% and that makes all the difference in the world.”
+“It takes time to build those types of relationships, and mentorship is not a one-way thing.
+Families are also involved 100 percent, and that makes all the difference in the world.”

 Now Stefan can give back and mentor younger generations with the hope to continue this cycle of success.
-For the past 10 years he has excelled as a professional mentor and was recently honored for his work at Friends.
-Stefan received the National Super Star Award for the entire Friends of the Children National network.
+For the past ten years, he has excelled as a professional mentor and was recently honored for his work at Friends.
+Stefan received the National Super Star Award for the entire Friends of the Children national network.
 “I am proud of the award because that year my boys worked really hard,” said Stefan.
 They were transitioning to high school when Stefan won the award.
-“It’s a big honor but I can’t take full credit,” Stefan said.
+“It’s a big honor, but I can’t take full credit,” Stefan said.
 “I told my boys that I won because of them and their success.
 So they shared that one with me.”